Contents

 Arena 🔝

-Arena(nominal,ContiguousMemory contents) → (nominal,ContiguousMemory contents,u64 length)
+Arena(new,ContiguousMemory contents) → (new,ContiguousMemory contents,u64 length)

 Circular 🔝

-Circular(nominal,ContiguousMemory contents) → (nominal,ContiguousMemory contents,u64 length)
+Circular(new,ContiguousMemory contents) → (new,ContiguousMemory contents,u64 length)

 Dynamic 🔝

-Dynamic(nominal) → (nominal,ptr acquired,u64 size,u64 allocated,u64)
+Dynamic(new) → (new,ptr acquired,u64 size,u64 allocated,u64)

 clear 🔝